ossrs/srs-docs/src/pages/faq-srs-stack.md

 If you have a dedicated fiber-optic line at home, such as buying a 100Mbps dedicated line, there will be no problem.
 The problem is that a 100Mbps dedicated line is very expensive, and even if it is temporarily free, there will be a day when it will be charged because a dedicated line is a dedicated resource and cannot be free forever.
 It's like someone giving you gold bars for free, how long can it be free?

-Cloud SRS also has doubled bandwidth, but it is the downstream bandwidth that is doubled because it has done a conversion, and essentially other platforms are downloading the stream from Cloud SRS.
+SRS Stack also has doubled bandwidth, but it is the downstream bandwidth that is doubled because it has done a conversion, and essentially other platforms are downloading the stream from SRS Stack.
 Downstream/download bandwidth is generally more guaranteed.
-Moreover, between Cloud SRS and the platform, they are all BGP bandwidth between servers, which is more guaranteed in quality than the home-to-platform connection.
+Moreover, between SRS Stack and the platform, they are all BGP bandwidth between servers, which is more guaranteed in quality than the home-to-platform connection.

 <a name="restream-custom"></a><br/><br/><br/>